C2SM/icon4py/README.md

 ### Documentation

-The documentation is at a very early stage given the constant state of development.
+Documentation is at a very early stage given the constant state of development.
-Some effort is ongoing to document the dycore and can be viewed at [c2sm.github.io/icon4py](https://c2sm.github.io/icon4py).
+Ongoing efforts to document the dycore can be viewed at [c2sm.github.io/icon4py](https://c2sm.github.io/icon4py).

-If you want to build the documentation locally, move to the dycore docs folder and build the html documentation with the provided makefile:
+To build the html documentation locally in icon4py starting from the most upwards directory, apply the following commands:

 ```bash
 cd model/atmosphere/dycore/docs